Played in Moscow, USSR, 4-28 July 1971. (1) Yakov Geraisimovich Rokhlin was the arbiter. (2)

 "....
 Petrosian's penchant for draws which kept him from accumulating enough points to come out ahead in the tournaments.
 But in match play, drawing can be made to pay off.
 Petrosian keeps playing for draws until he finds a slight advantage then he goes all out for the win.
 If he succeeds, all he needs to do is go on playing for more draws to stay ahead.
 This is how he gained the title from Botvinnik and how he staved off Spassky's first challenge in 1966.
 And in the current Candidates' series he beat Huebner of West Germany in the quarter finals with six draws and a win, and then went on to beat Korchnoi in the semi-finals with nine draws and a win."
 (9)

 Accordingly, Petrosian would take an early draw with White if necessary, and would bide his time until his opponent made a serious mistake, either from miscalculation or impatience.
-As a result, he had been criticised - even in the Soviet press - for a propensity to take a draw.
+As the result, he had been criticised - even in the Soviet press - for a propensity to take a draw.
 This had tarnished his world championship title as he had failed to dominate tournaments and regularly take the first prizes that the public expected of their champions.
 His significant achievements were often overlooked by a public who wanted simple spectacle.
-Yet, reviewing Petrosian’s results after winning the world championship (in 1963), only one can be said to have been conspicuously poor – his twelfth place at Moscow (1967).
+Yet, reviewing Petrosian’s results after winning the world championship (in 1963), only one result can be said to have been conspicuously poor – his twelfth place at Moscow (1967).
 He had retained his crown in 1966, and he had come equal first in the USSR Championship (1969) and then went on to beat Lev Polugaevsky in the playoff.

 The progress of the match